UniFi Cloud Gateway Ultra Review: The Best $129 Gateway for Gigabit Networks (2026)

 Cloud Gateway Max: When the Upgrade Makes Sense

-The Cloud Gateway Max shares the Ultra's form factor and CPU but adds 2.5 GbE LAN ports, 2.3 Gbps IDS/IPS throughput, and — critically — the ability to run UniFi Protect with an NVMe drive.
-If there is any chance you will add cameras in the next two years, spend the extra $70 now.
-Retrofitting later means buying a separate UNVR ($299+).
-For a detailed breakdown of both options across every deployment scenario, see our Cloud Gateway Ultra vs Cloud Gateway Max comparison.
+The Cloud Gateway Max shares the Ultra's form factor and CPU but adds 2.5 GbE LAN ports, 2.3 Gbps IDS/IPS throughput, and the ability to run UniFi Protect with an NVMe drive.
+If camera support is a possibility within the next two years, the $70 difference is worth considering — adding a separate UNVR later costs $299+.
+For a detailed breakdown, see our Cloud Gateway Ultra vs Cloud Gateway Max comparison.

 UCG-Ultra vs. UXG-Lite